 Many have never ridden a motorbike before (the rental joints don’t ask) and to make things worse many ride them when blind drunk at the end of the night.
 I saw a German get on one blind last night.
 I tried to stop him but he insisted he was fine.
 Saw same guy bandaged from head to toe this morning.
 What a surprise! :p’

 There you go!
-Looks like some backpackers really should be up for a Darwin award at some point of their travelling life.
+Looks like some backpackers really should be up for a Darwin Award at some point of their travelling life.
+And I’m pretty sure that this won’t be covered by their Backpacker Travel Insurance!

 So don’t say you haven’t been warned!